Kypros Chrysostomides: Career

 For four years (1969–1973) Kypros Chrysostomides worked with the European Commission of Human Rights of the Council of Europe in Strasbourg, France.
 He returned to Cyprus in 1973 and began practicing law in Nicosia, shortly before the Coup d'état and the Turkish Invasion in 1974.

 In 1973, he was appointed a Corresponding Collaborator at the International Institute for the Unification of Private Law UNIDROIT.
 In 1999 Cyprus became a full member of UNIDROIT.

 From 1981 until his appointment as government spokesman in 2003, he practised law from his own law firm in Nicosia.
 From 2003, when Tassos Papadopoulos became President of Cyprus, he was the government spokesman until 2006.

 Chrysostomides left this post in 2006 in order to take part in the parliamentary elections of 2006 as a result of which he became a member of the House of Representatives (Cyprus) where he served until March 2008, when he was appointed Minister of Justice and Public Order.
-He resigned from this post in December 2008 in an act of dignity and assumption of political responsibility following the escape of a convict from the Cyprus Central Prison.
-At the time, his resignation, was widely acclaimed and praised.
+He resigned from his post in December 2008, following the escape of a convict from the Cyprus Central Prison.
+Chrysostomides was not personally to blame for this event, and had no knowledge or control over events that led to the escape.
+His resignation was an assumption of the idea of ministerial responsibility: the doctrine that a minister takes the blame if something goes wrong in his department, even if it is not his fault and he has no knowledge of it.
+At the time his resignation was widely acclaimed as an act of dignity and a rare acceptance of political responsibility.
+It continues to this day to be praised as an unusual act of nobility and a high water mark in Cypriot public life.
+Chrysostomides declined to receive the government pension to which he was entitled, opting instead for the money to be placed in a Government fund.